stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 )<encoder-decoder-architecture-ill>

-Combining the encoder–decoder structure with the attention mechanism results in the full Transformer model.
-In this architecture, self-attention is used within both the encoder and decoder to enable each position in a sequence to access contextual information from all other positions.

 During training, the encoder receives the full observed input sequence, such as past weather patterns over several weeks in the domain of weather forcasting.
 The decoder is provided with the leftmost portion of the target sequence, which is, the known values from the beginning of the forecast window.
-For example, if the goal is to predict the temperature over the next 10 days, the decoder might initially receive only a start-of-sequence token or the first known value and must predict the next value in the sequence.
-To prevent the decoder from accessing future values during training, a masking strategy is applied in the self-attention, layers.
-This ensures that each prediction depends only on earlier positions in the output sequence, simulating real-world forecasting conditions.
-The model is trained by comparing each predicted value to the actual value using a suitable loss function such as cross-entropy or mean squared error, depending on the output type.
-This approach enables the model to learn autoregressive generation, where each future value is predicted step by step, conditioned on both the encoder input and previously predicted outputs. @aggarwalNeuralNetworksDeep2023
+For example, if the goal is to predict the temperature over the next 10 days, the decoder might initially receive only a start-of-sequence token or the first known value and must predict the next value in the sequence. @aggarwalNeuralNetworksDeep2023

 Although the original Transformer combines encoder and decoder modules, simplified variants such as BERT and GPT-3 omit either the decoder or encoder component.
 BERT uses an encoder-only architecture suited for classification and representation tasks, while GPT-3 is built on a decoder-only architecture optimized for generative tasks.